sagieppel/Segmenting-givne-region-of-an-image-using-neural-net-with-ROI-attention-input/README.md

 ![](Figure3.jpg)
 Figure 3: Left: If the pipette mask is used as an input for the net, the net predicts the blood segment directly inside the pipette; right: If the mask of the tube containing the pipette is used as input, the net will ignore the blood inside the pipette and will only predict the direct content of the tube.

-Most images used in this paper were taken with permission from Shutterstock.
+Most images used in this page were taken with permission from Shutterstock.